 The intensity of the staining varies with the duration of stain contact time and concentration of the stain.
 Contact time needed for appropriate staining will vary and needs to be determined with every new batch of stain used.

 Automated slide stainers are available these days.
-This is especially useful in centers where large number of smears are to be made.
+This is especially useful in centers where a large number of smears are to be made.

 Evaluation and Interpretation of a Peripheral Smear